 Read on to learn about some of the unique challenges young women with breast cancer face and what to do if you’ve been diagnosed.

 You may be more likely to get diagnosed with breast cancer at an early age if you have a mother, sister, or another close family member who was diagnosed with breast cancer before age 45.

 You may also have a higher risk of diagnosis if you have the BRCA1 or BRCA2 gene mutation.
 The BRCA genes help fix damaged DNA.
 When they’re altered, the DNA in the cells can change in ways that lead to cancer.
 Experts link these mutations to an increased risk for breast and ovarian cancers.

 Breast cancers that arise from BRCA mutations are more likely to start early and to be more aggressive.
-Up to 65 percent of women with the BRCA1 mutation, and 45 percent of those with a BRCA2 mutation, will develop breast cancer by age 70.
+Up to of women with the BRCA1 mutation, and of those with a BRCA2 mutation, will develop breast cancer by age 70.

 Treatment with radiation to the chest or breast as a child or teenager can also increase your risk.

 Younger women are more likely to have higher grade and hormone receptor-negative breast cancers.
 Higher-grade tumors look very different from normal cells.
 They divide quickly and are more likely to spread.
 They often respond well to treatments such as chemotherapy and radiation, which destroy quickly dividing cells.

 Hormone receptor-negative cancers don’t need the female hormones estrogen and progesterone to grow.
 Unlike hormone receptor-positive cancers, they can’t be treated with hormone therapies such as tamoxifen and aromatase inhibitors.
 Hormone receptor-negative cancers tend to grow more quickly than hormone receptor-positive cancers.